christinab980/Curriculum-/Javascript/Data/202/notes.md

 # JavaScript Data 202
-## The syntax to read data depends on the data type or the data collection in which data types are found
+## The syntax to read data depends on the data types or the data collections in which data types are found

 ### arrays
 We use an index to read data from an array by enclosing the index value within square brackets.